Dovaras/RoutingPages/README.md

 * app

 ## Tools
-Visual Studio Code and mainly Bootstrap.
+Visual Studio Code, GitHub Desktop and mainly Bootstrap.

+## Standard...:
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.